A-00768

 Plain Language

-Developers distributing high-risk AI decision systems must, to the extent feasible, provide deployers and downstream developers with the documentation needed to complete impact assessments under this article, delivered through model cards, dataset cards, or similar artifacts.
-A developer that also serves as its own deployer is exempt from this documentation requirement unless the system is provided to an unaffiliated deployer.
-Trade secrets and security-sensitive information are exempt.
+Developers providing high-risk AI decision systems to deployers must, to the extent feasible, furnish documentation sufficient for deployers to complete their impact assessments — delivered through model cards, dataset cards, or similar artifacts.
+A developer that is also itself the sole deployer need not generate this documentation unless the system is provided to an unaffiliated deployer.
+This is a deployer-enablement obligation: the developer must provide enough information for downstream compliance, not merely describe its own system.

 Statutory Text